Dre Campbell Farm

 Identification

-The caterpillars are identifiable by their yellow or pale green bodies with yellow stripes down their sides and dark stripes down their backs.
+They have yellow or pale green bodies.
+You can also see yellow stripes on their sides and dark stripes along their backs.

-They’ll also pretty much munch on any tree they can find, except conifers.
+They’ll also munch on any tree they can find, except for conifers.
 But they seem to prefer the leaves of oak, ash, and hickory trees.

-Adult fall webworm moths are mostly white and have hairy bodies.
+Adult fall webworm moths are primarily white, with hairy bodies.
 They also have dark spots on their wings.

 How to Get Rid of Fall Webworms Naturally